p0pr0ck5/lua-resty-waf/README.md

 ##Rule Flow Precalculation

 FreeWAF processes rules in a given ruleset by pre-calculating offset jumps based on the result of pre-processing the rule, and moving forward in the ruleset based on the returned offset.
-This allows the rule engine to smartly jump through `SKIP` and `CHAIN` chunks of rules, and has little user-facing implication, save for a small performance gain when compared to a naive iterative loop.
+This allows the rule engine to smartly jump through `CHAIN` chunks of rules, and has little user-facing implication, save for a small performance gain when compared to a naive iterative loop.

 ##Dynamic Parsing in Rule Definitions